 Why do cosmetics need preservatives?

-Preservatives are natural or synthetic ingredients used in cosmetic and personal care products to prevent them from deteriorating and becoming contaminated by microorganisms like bacteria, yeasts and mould.
+Preservatives are natural or synthetic ingredients used in cosmetics and personal care products to prevent them from deteriorating and becoming contaminated by microorganisms like bacteria, yeasts and mould.
+Without preservatives many cosmetics and personal care products would have to be refrigerated and even then they would have a short shelf life – similar to perishable food.

 Why our information is reliable

-All information in COSMILE Europe comes from verified sources and is based on independent expert knowledge.
+All information in the COSMILE Europe database comes from verified sources and is based on independent expert knowledge.